Are you ready to professionally incorporate a real estate business and take your property ventures to the next level?

 Many real estate agents work as individuals without incorporating a company.
 They sell homes, offer rentals, and work on other real estate projects — all of this in their personal names.

 Working on real estate projects as an individual comes with risks and personal liabilities.
-You should form a legal business entity such as an LLC, or incorporate your real estate business instead.
+You should form a legal business entity such as an LLC, or incorporate a real estate business instead.

 1. Incorporating a Company Will Help Protect Your Personal Assets